AdaCore/spark2014/lrm/source/packages.rst

       :Trace Unit: TBD

 #.
 Each variable or state abstraction appearing in an Initial Condition Aspect
-   of a package Q which is declared in the visible part of Q shall be initialized during the elaboration of Q and be denoted by a ``name`` of an ``initialization_item`` of the Initializes aspect of Q.
+   of a package Q which is declared immediately within the visible part of Q shall be initialized during the elaboration of Q and be denoted by a ``name`` of an ``initialization_item`` of the Initializes aspect of Q.

    .. ifconfig:: Display_Trace_Units